tommyyNUS/Gastro_advisor_IS_PLP/README.md

 **Step 6**.
 Copy the https ngrok link and go to constants.py file in the project folder.
 Paste the link into the variable 'URL'.
 Include a forward slash at the end of the link, it should look like this 'https://f34bb6f6.ngrok.io/'

-**Step 7(Optional)** (If this step is not done you can only use the app with text and not audio) This step is to facilitate google speech to text api.
+**Step 7(Speech to text - Optional)**.
+(If this step is not done you can only use the app with text and not audio) This step is to facilitate google speech to text api.
 If you have a service credentials file from google, you need to open your command prompt and set the system variable.
 Type in the command 'GOOGLE_APPLICATION_CREDENTIALS =(Path to your credentials JSON)'.
 For windows, type 'SET GOOGLE_APPLICATION_CREDENTIALS=(Path to your credentials JSON)'.
 This needs to be done each time you start up your environment.
 For more information go to https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries

+**Step 7(Google Maps API Key - Mandatory)**.
+Obtain a google maps API key and place it in the constants.py file under the variable 'GOOGLE_MAPS_API_KEY'.

 **Step 7**.
 After step 4's installation has completed, from the command prompt CD to the project root folder "<your-file-path>/Gastro_advisor_IS_PLP” enter "python app.py".
 This will deploy your server locally on your pc.
 Do take note that your localhost should be deploying on port 5000 "http://127.0.0.1:5000/"